Axway/api-builder-docs/content/en/docs/best_practices/_index.md

 * Uninstall dependencies that you are not using.
 These add to bloat, make your application bigger, and slower to install.
 * Use security tools such as [npm audit](https://docs.npmjs.com/cli/v6/commands/npm-audit) to ensure your dependencies do not contain any vulnerabilities. {{% variables/apibuilder_prod_name %}} uses [WhiteSource](https://www.whitesourcesoftware.com/) (CVE monitoring), [npm audit](https://docs.npmjs.com/cli/v7/commands/npm-audit) (CVE monitoring), [AppSpider](https://www.rapid7.com/products/appspider/) (web security), [sonarqube](https://www.sonarqube.org/) (for code quality and security), and [Fortify](https://en.wikipedia.org/wiki/Fortify_Software) (for static code analysis).
 * Use [package-lock](https://docs.npmjs.com/cli/v6/configuring-npm/package-lock-json) or [shrinkwrap](https://docs.npmjs.com/cli/v6/commands/npm-shrinkwrap) when developing to ensure the same dependency tree.
 This will be created by default in up-to-date versions of npm.
-* If using package-lock then you should use the [npm ci](https://docs.npmjs.com/cli/v6/commands/npm-ci) command instead of [npm install](https://docs.npmjs.com/cli/v6/commands/npm-install) in docker or for faster installation.
+* If using package-lock then you should use the [npm ci](https://docs.npmjs.com/cli/v6/commands/npm-ci) command instead of [npm install](https://docs.npmjs.com/cli/v6/commands/npm-install) in Docker or for faster installation.

 ## Decide your architecture